AzCEE/azcee.github.io/_posts/2019-01-31-rendering-with-azure.md

 featured: true

 ---
-In some cases, customers use software for creating 3D models, animations and visualization In their engineering projects (i.e. planning of object construction, interior of the room, complex nodes aggregates, machines and mechanisms) and creating media content (games/movies/ads)
+For creating 3D models, animations and visualization In their engineering projects (i.e. planning of object construction, interior of the room, complex nodes aggregates, machines and mechanisms) and creating media content (games/movies/ads)

 After creating a model, it is required to obtain a photorealistic image of it.
 This can be done by applying all textures, materials, light sources and camera position

 Model and image can appear like this:
+image: assets/users/sergeyperus/model-and-frame.png

 As with the last post about the editor, you'll want to be actually editing this post as you read it so that you can see all the Markdown code we're using.